 Its first settlers can be dated back 3000 years ago to the Phoenicians who set up trading posts there, alongside the Greeks.
 This then became part of the Carthaginian trading empire that stretched out from North Africa.
 At this stage though the island had not been settled in great numbers.

-This was to change though in 123BC with the Roman conquest of the island who set up two significant centres – Palma and Pollentia (now Alcudia).
+This was to change in 123BC with the Roman conquest of the island – the Romans set up two significant centres in Palma and Pollentia (now Alcudia).
 For 600 years the way of life and prosperity of Mallorca was inextricably linked to Rome.

 With the spread of Islam in the 7th century the Moors then came to leave their mark.
 It was an indelible mark that lasted some 400 years and whose influence is still found in the local culture and traditions today.

 Perhaps the period of greatest prosperity for Mallorca though came during the period in which it was part of the Kingdom of Aragon.
 The ousting of the Moors by King Jaume led to a period in which many of the island’s most significant building were built, such as Belver castle and the Almudaina Palace.

 In more recent history Mallorca was attacked by the Republicans during the Spanish Civil War for being a Nationalist stronghold.
 The Battle of Mallorca in 1936 resulted in the nationalists defending the island and played a significant role in their overall victory.

 Since the 1950’s the history of the island has been most notably linked to the advent of mass tourism and then a shift towards a more sophisticated tourist market over time.
 In theory, the hordes of cyclists that head there today are part of the latter phase!